meligo/ordina-jworks.github.io/_posts/2017-05-18-Blockchain-code-examples.md

     </div>
 </div>

-When you have completed the steps shown in the picture above, you'll have created an account called Main account and in brackets Etherbase.
+When you have completed the steps shown in the picture above, you'll have created an account called Main account and in brackets __Etherbase__.
+The etherbase account is the account where the miner's ether is stored.
-Except when you have created accounts through __geth__ in the previous part of the article.
+If you have created accounts through __geth__ in the previous part of the article, there already will be an etherbase account.
-This means you can now start your miner in Geth.
+Now start your miner in Geth `miner.start(4)`.
-After a while you will see the balance of your account increase.
+After the miner is started, the balance of the account increases.

 ## Working with the Remix IDE
 Remix is the IDE that is included within Mist.
 You can also use online IDEs, but they are exactly the same.
 They all don't really do that much.
-[Here](https://chriseth.github.io/browser-solidity/#version=soljson-latest.js) is an online example.
+[Here](https://chriseth.github.io/browser-solidity/#version=soljson-latest.js) is an example of an online IDE.

 <div class="row" style="margin: 0 auto 2.5rem auto; width: 100%;">
     <div class="col-md-offset-3 col-md-6" style="padding: 0;">